-Further round tables are scheduled for the months ahead in the build-up to an international trade conference in 2016 run under the banner of the WTO Chairs Programme, which will feature an interesting line-up of local and international speakers and delegates.
+Further round tables are scheduled for the months ahead in the build-up to a trade conference in 2016 run under the banner of the WTO Chairs Programme, which will feature an interesting line-up of local and international speakers and delegates.

-For more information about the work of North-West University's TRADE research entity and the WTO Chairs Programme, see www.nwu.ac.za/trade and/or contact Prof Wilma Viviers on: wilma.viviers@nwu.ac.za.
+For more information about the work of North-West University's TRADE research entity and the WTO Chairs Programme, contact Prof Wilma Viviers on: wilma.viviers@nwu.ac.za.